munificent/craftinginterpreters/book/introduction.md

 fast language implementation.

-In order to cram two full implementations inside one book without it turning into a doorstop, this book is lighter on theory than others.
+In order to cram two full implementations inside one book without it turning into a doorstop, this text is lighter on theory than others.
 As we build each piece of the system, I will introduce the history and concepts behind it.
 I'll try to get you familiar with the lingo so that if you ever find yourself in a
 <span name="party">cocktail party</span> full of PL (programming language)